Bounties-Network/StandardBounties/docs/documentation.md

 ```

 #### UnpaidAmount()
-Returns the amount of wei which is owed for submissions which were already accepted.
+Returns the amount of wei or tokens which are owed for submissions which were already accepted, but have not yet been paid.
 ```
 function unpaidAmount()
     public